stableex/sx.flash/README.md

 # SX `Flashloans` ⚡️ - EOSIO Smart Contract

-> Borrow any amount of liquidity instantly for $0 fees & $0 collateral required.
+> Borrow any amount of liquidity instantly for zero fees & no collateral.

 ## Table of Content